Bhaskers-Blu-Org2/MCW-Optimized-architecture/Whiteboard design session/WDS trainer guide - Optimized architecture.md

 **Migration**

+**Task:**
-**Task:** What order or steps would you recommend taking when changing the architecture?
+What order or steps would you recommend taking when changing the architecture?

+**Answer:**
-**Answer:** It is recommended to modify the architecture for each of the Application Tiers individually to reduce the risk of application downtime during the migration process.
+It is recommended to modify the architecture for each of the Application Tiers individually to reduce the risk of application downtime during the migration process.
 Here is a sample outline of recommended steps:

-1. Migrate SQL Server database from VM into Azure SQL Database within Azure North Central US region
+1. Migrate SQL Server database from VM into Azure SQL Database within Azure North Central US region:

     a.
 Determine appropriate Azure SQL Database pricing tier